hakkm/Searching-Algorithms/README.md

 Problem: How do we decide which node to remove from the frontier?
 Solution: Treate the frontier as a Stack or Queue. **Stack**: Last In First Out (LIFO), This version of the algorithm is called **Depth-first search**. **Queue**: First In First Out (FIFO), This version of the algorithm is called **Breadth-first search**.

+## Types of Search Algorithms
+### Uninformed Search
+Search strategies that use no problem-specific knowledge.

+### Informed Search
+Search strategies that use problem-specific knowledge to find solutions more efficiently.

+#### Greedy Best-First Search
+Search algorithm that expands the node that is closest to the goal, as estimated by a heuristic function h(n).

+What is a heuristic function?
+A heuristic function, h(n), provides an estimate of the cost from any node n to the goal.